 Sanborn Maps are named for civil engineer and surveyor Daniel Alfred Sanborn (1827-1883) founder of the Sanborn Map Company (1866-1996).
-Sanborn maps are detailed maps of U. S. cities and towns originally created for insurance companies to assess liability in urbanized area of the U. S. after the Civil War (1861-1865).
-The Homestead Act (1862), transcontinental railroad construction (1863-1869), the Second Industrial Revolution (1870-1914), and massive European immigration to the U. S. (1882-1914) all fostered increased population, urbanization, and a heightened demand for mapping.
+Sanborn maps are detailed maps of U. S. cities and towns originally created for insurance companies to assess liability in urbanized area of the U.S. after the Civil War (1861-1865).
+The Homestead Act (1862), transcontinental railroad construction (1863-1869), the Second Industrial Revolution (1870-1914), and massive European immigration to the U.S. (1882-1914) all fostered increased population, urbanization, and a heightened demand for mapping.
 Sanborn maps are valuable for documenting changes in the built environment of American cities over many decades.
-Sanborn maps include outlines of each building and outbuilding; the location of windows, doors, fire walls, and porches; as well as the composition of building materials including the framing, flooring, and roofing materials; indicating building uses, sometimes even particular room uses; house and block numbers; street names, street and sidewalk widths, property boundaries; natural features such as rivers and canals; railroad corridors and the names of most public buildings, churches, and businesses.
+Sanborn maps include outlines of each building and 12 outbuilding; the location of windows, doors, fire walls, and porches; as well as the composition of building materials including the framing, flooring, and roofing materials; indicating building uses, sometimes even particular room uses; house and block numbers; street names, street and sidewalk widths, property boundaries; natural features such as rivers and canals; railroad corridors and the names of most public buildings, churches, and businesses.
 Sanborn maps are primarily found in the archives of special collections of historical libraries, town halls, and academic libraries.
 Sanborn maps facilitate historical research through the study of urban growth and decline patterns as well as researching the evolution of specific buildings, sites, and districts.
 Historic preservationists use Sanborn maps for understanding the significance of historical buildings, the historic use of buildings, and building materials in conservation and rehabilitation efforts as well as locating residences and workplaces of historically significant past residents and local community leaders and also to study the patterns of growth and migration of populations.
 Students in this class use Sanborn maps to trace the evolution of the historically significant property assigned to them as well as illustrate the growth of Marietta.

-Two-story wood frame dwelling, one-and-a-half story wood frame addition rear west, three-story wood frame turret southeast corner, one story wood frame porch southside of rear west addition.
+Two story wood frame dwelling, two story wood frame addition on the east rear side, one story wood frame addition, and one story wood frame addition, two story wood frame porch on the north side of the two story wood frame rear east addition.

-One-story wood frame porch on the north side.